September 2017 Update

 The Baby Trend Expedition

-is an inexpensive jogging stroller that is easy to push and turn with pneumatic rubber tires and a locking swivel front wheel.
+is an inexpensive jogger that is easy to push and turn with pneumatic rubber tires and a locking swivel front wheel.
 However, this jogger lacks suspension and tracking abilities, making it a poor choice for serious runners.
-All that being said, we would still recommend this product to a friend that wants a jogging stroller feel with large rubber tires, but may not really
+All that being said, we would still recommend this product to a friend that wants a jogging look with large rubber tires, but may not really

 be interested in regular jogging.
-This budget friendly product is good on uneven terrain, has under seat storage, and the three wheel design that is easy to turn in tight spaces.
-With a list price of $150, this jogger is less than half the price of most joggers, proving you can have a nice moving stroller that is easy to push without the sticker shock.
-This helped the Expedition win a Best Value award in our Jogging Stroller Review.
+This budget-friendly product is good on uneven terrain, has under seat storage, and the three wheel design that is easy to turn in tight spaces.
+With a list price of $150, this jogger is less than half the price of most joggers, proving you can have a nice moving product, that is easy to push, without the sticker shock.
+This helped the Expedition win a Best Value award in our Jogging Review.